BatchLabs/Batch-iOS-SDK/README.md

 ### 8. Testing Ads

 To test the ads functionality, select *Manually load an interstitial* under *Ads*.
 If an ad is available, it will be reflected in the status message and *Display interstitial* will become available.
 Select it to display a preview of a Batch interstitial ad.

+You can also test in-feed Native Ads from there.

 ## Resources
 * [Full Batch documentation](https://dashboard.batch.com/doc)